nmtkpbic/nmtk/README.md

 both the NMTK_SERVER and TOOL_SERVER being enabled.
 If either is not enabled, then the test suite will fail to execute successfully.

+The two settings (NMTK_SERVER and TOOL_SERVER) work by omitting the Django applications that are relevant to the two (the design is such that the Tool Server components reside in one set of applications, and the NMTK Server components reside in another set.)

 ***
 ### Note